proscrape/proscrape.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Anuj Menta.
-I have the following qualities:
+I am:

 - Speaker at multiple International Python Conferences
 - Expert mentor at Codementor.
 Hundreds of personal sessions to scrape different websites